 This is a past project.

-Youth Court is an alternative discipline program designed to challenge the school-to-prison-pipeline, a national trend whereby children are funneled out of schools and into the juvenile justice system.
-Law students involved in Youth Court partner with local schools to train and supervise young students to hold peer-run restorative justice circles and also serve as mentors to at-risk students.
-Justice Center staff attorney Meg Clifford ‘12 was part of the founding group of law students as a first-year student in 2010.
+Youth Court was an alternative discipline program designed to challenge the school-to-prison-pipeline, a national trend whereby children are funneled out of schools and into the juvenile justice system.
+Law students involved in Youth Court partnered with local schools to train and supervise young students to hold peer-run restorative justice circles and also served as mentors to at-risk students.
+Former Justice Center staff attorney Meg Clifford ‘12 was part of the founding group of law students as a first-year student in 2010.
 After graduating, Clifford continued to develop Youth Court as a postgraduate fellow and staff attorney with the Justice Center and actively supervised the program for several years.

-Youth Court has partnered with Webb, Paredes, and Martin Middle Schools in Austin, and the Justice Center published a guide to implementing a school-based restorative Youth Court program.
-The program continues as a student organization.
+Youth Court partnered with Webb, Paredes, and Martin Middle Schools in Austin, and the Justice Center published a guide to implementing a school-based restorative Youth Court program.